Health Care Reform

 In addition to one-on-one consultations, we have created a comprehensive set of tools to help you understand your options.

 Developed by a team of health care reform experts, this online tool includes information on the law, a tax credit calculator, a timeline with critical dates, requirements for individuals and employers, a glossary of key terms and more.

 Decision Point Tool

-If you have employees, you are required to notify them of the availability of the Health Insurance Marketplace by Oct.
-1, 2013, regardless of whether or not health insurance is being offered.
-Check out the template notices that you can use for your employees.
+If you have employees, you are required to notify them of the availability of the Health Insurance Marketplace within 14 days of their hire date regardless of whether or not health insurance is being offered.
+Here are template notices you can use for your employees.

 Marketplace (Exchange) Notice